 We know providing all of the information needed to process a money transfer can get cumbersome, but we assure you all of these steps are necessary to keep your money safe.
-Thanks to your data, we can confirm your beneficiary’s identity and ensure no one else receives it or picks it up instead.
+The goal is always to provide secure access to your Ria Money Transfer account and ensure your money transfer makes it to its destination.
+Thanks to your data, we can confirm your recipient’s identity and make sure no one else receives it or picks it up instead.

-To help make sending money as simple as possible, we’ve put together a list of tips to help you fast-track the information load while steering clear of possible delays.
+To help make sending money as simple as possible, especially when using the Ria Money Transfer app, we’ve put together a list of international money transfer tips to help you fast-track the information load while steering clear of possible delays.

 1. When you’re setting up your Ria account, be sure to enter a valid phone number.

 Not only an important international money transfer tip, but also a requirement.
 We need your phone number to contact you if needed, so make sure it’s a phone number you actively use.
 You’ll be able to input your number during the account setup, but you can update this on your account at any time.

 If you’re using our mobile app, you can change your phone number anytime by going to Profile and Settings on the upper right-hand corner, then choose Phone Number.

 2. Make sure the name of the person you’re sending to is spelled correctly.